BenjaminSipe/TableTools/BRAINSTORM.md

 - Combining 4 reinforced deepslate with 4 ancient debris makes a reinforced netherite ingot.
 - Smithing a reinforced netherite onto a diamond tool gives a reinforced netherite tool.
 - Much higher durability ( 5k-6k ? )
-#### Tier 4: Red Endirium
+#### Tier 4: Red Soul Shard
 - New Nether Structure similar to well with red flame.
 - Block minable with diamond or netherite? pickaxe,
-- infused with 32? endirium to form red endirium.
+- infused with 32? endirium to form a Red Soul Shard.
 - Pickaxe crafted from red endirium ingot.
 - Ridiculous durability ( 9k ? )
 ### Class 4: Consumable